The Great Realization: Defining a Job

 Want to do; this is about desire.
 Maybe it’s something you’ve always wanted to do.
 It’s been in the back of your mind, and you’ve always wondered “what if”.
 One side may say “That’s high risk – to step into something new you’ve dreamt about”.
 Another side may say “That’s high reward – to step into something you’re passionate about”.

-Need to do; this is about necessity.
-If you need to create provision…provision to maintain a quality of life, support your family, consistently pay down debt…you may need to take the job that supports your needs at this time.
+Have to do; this is about necessity.
+If you have to create provision…provision to maintain a quality of life, support your family, consistently pay down debt…you may have to take the job that supports your needs at this time.
 This doesn’t mean you can’t dream or work towards another future.
 It does mean it may take time.
 And who is to say you can’t or won’t be fulfilled in a current post.
 It could very well be the exact laboratory to perfect a targeted skill set for the future.